gadepallavi87/profile-chat-bot/README.md

 Bot Builder v4 chat bot sample

-This bot shows how to create a simple bot and collect user profile information.
+This bot shows how to create a simple bot and collect information for user profile information.

 ## Prerequisites